AKASHAorg/blog.akasha.world/_posts/2017-02-02-the-tipping-point.md

 Let's find out together!

-**Note that the downloading links have been updated with the latest 0.5.1 release, Akashic Mendings (March 2nd 2017)*
+**Note that the downloading links have been updated with the latest 0.5.2 release, Continued Mendings (March 10th 2017)*